Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Clustering options

-Dependining on the virus type/marker gene, ASV-level results can be noisy and to combat this vAMPirus has three different approaches to clustering ASV sequences:
+Depending on the virus type/marker gene, ASV-level results can be noisy and to combat this vAMPirus has three different approaches to clustering ASV sequences:

 1. AminoTyping -